collocations.org

 one means of identifying the disease in its early stages

-PHRASAL VERBS identify with sb
+identify with sb - PHRASAL VERB

-closely, strongly
+closely, completely, fully, strongly

 She identified strongly with the main character in the play.

-VERB + IDENTIFY
+VERB + identify with

-I can''t identify with men like him.
+I can't identify with men like him.